About Us

 Initially, Amy and I knew little about ducks and were happy with just Mike and Shotzie on the lake.

 In early 2021, a neighbor's acquaintance needed help rescuing some ducks, and we gladly obliged.
-This marked the beginning of The Quack Ups Duck Rescue, welcoming Chad, Audrey, Cindy, Mindy, and Joyce to our growing flock.
+This marked the beginning of The Quack Ups Duck Rescue, welcoming Chad, Audrey, Cindy, Mindy, and Joyce to our flock.

 Word spread about us, and soon Troy from the City of Nassau Bay’s Animal Shelter reached out, needing a home for a goose.
 We happily took in Ms. Mae Belle, a goose with an old soul and angel wings.

 Our flock was expanding rapidly, but in late 2021, we faced our first loss.
 Living in a natural forest meant dealing with predators, and one morning, Mike didn't show up for breakfast.
 Shotzie did, but it was clear something had happened to Mike.
 Over the following weeks, Shotzie's health declined as she mourned Mike's loss, and she eventually passed away too.
-Losing both ducks was a tough blow for Amy and me.
+Losing both ducks was a tough blow for Amy and I.

 Between November 2021 and January 2022 I tried my hand at incubating 8 muscovy eggs.
 We wound up with four hatching and the flock gained RJ, JJ, Emma and Rocky.
 These four ducklings were healthy, happy and bundles of fun, but since they were not hatched outside naturally, they were not quite ready to be out in the weather.
 They needed to grow some and feather out before they could go outside, so we began brooding them in one of our spare bathrooms.

-With our flock continuing to grow, we needed a safe space, leading to the creation of the Quack Shack in January 2022.
+With our flock continuing to grow, we needed a bigger safe space, leading to the creation of the Quack Shack in January 2022.
 We started with an old frame from a temporary shed we purchased from Harbor Freight and built around it using chicken wire and ¼” wire mesh.
 We added a kiddie pool, a dog kennel, and lined the ground with wood shavings from Tractor Supply.

 As 2022 turned into 2023, our flock continued to grow with more rescues from Troy and new hatchlings.
 We expanded the Quack Shack with a 12’ high area covered with ¼” nylon netting from Amazon to keep flying predators out.